Contents:

 If your school doesn’t offer a qualification you want to take, talk to your school to discuss your options.
 They may have specially-trained guidance counsellors or career advisors who can help you explore alternative pathways, such as opportunities at nearby schools or colleges.

-Remember that colleges and universities understand that many students don’t have access to more niche courses, such as Psychology or Electronics, and as such, don’t require them for entry.
+Remember that colleges and universities understand that many students don’t have access to more niche GCSE courses, such as psychology or business, and as such, don’t require them for entry.